Aa-Aquino/7OOP-Activities/README.md

 ## ⚡ Fun Fact About Me:

 - 💡 I hate **semicolons**. 😠
-- 🖥️I used to change the color of the command promt into **green** to make me look like a Hacker. 😅
+- 🖥️I used to change the color of the command promt into **green** to make me look like a Hacker.😅
 - 🌙 I enjoy coding after I took a sip of black coffee in the night.
 - 🛑 I have a bestfriend who is an Indian. 💁‍♂️